|City/Town: • Dunedin|

 In 2013, Pennsylvania hotelier James Bower and his daughter Christy Bower had plans to raze the building and rebuild it in the same architectural style, but the plans fell through the PNC Bank failed to respond to his offer.
 A new plan was submitted the following year which included razing and rebuilding the hotel, but also having it raised off the ground on top of a parking garage and adding townhomes behind the building.

 As their plan stalled, the Taoist Tai Chi Society of the USA saw an opportunity to turn the property into their national headquarters.
 On June 13, 2014, the property was purchased for $2.8M and renovations began in June 2015.

 After hearing feedback from the community though, the Taoist Tai Chi Society decided to partner up with a Tampa-based hotel developer instead to make the space double as a one-of-a-kind boutique hotel, complete with more than 100 public rooms, a bar, a pool, and a restaurant.
-Under a 25-year lease agreement, the hotel will be added to the Marriott International Autograph Collection, a chain of 115 luxury hotels which the company calls “exactly like nothing else”.
+Under a 25-year lease agreement, the hotel will be added to the Marriott International Autograph Collection, a chain of 115 luxury hotels that the company calls “exactly like nothing else.”
 Restoration work on the former hotel was completed in 2017 and today, it operates as the Fenway Hotel, a 65-room, 18-suite, 4-star hotel containing, a steakhouse restaurant, and a rooftop bar.